Raging Neisse

 The Raging Neisse (Note: Neisse is pronounced "nicer".)
 (Nysa Szalona, Wütende Neiße or Jauersche Neiße) is a river in Poland.
-It has a length of about 51 km and flows into the Kaczawa (Katzbach), which in turn flows into the Oder.
+It has a length of about 51 km and flows into the Kaczawa, which in turn flows into the Oder.
 Its largest tributary is the Little Neisse.

-The Raging Neisse rises at a height of 600 m on the western side of a mountain called the Kokosz on the Waldenburg Heights.
-It flows down through the lowlands among the foothills of the Sudetes and the heights of Hainau, through the towns of Bolków (Bolkenhain) and Jawor (Jauer).
-It then merges with the Kaczawa (Katzbach) at a height of 141 m not far from Jawor near the village of Dunino (Dohnau) on the battlefield of the Battle of Katzbach.
+The Raging Neisse rises at a height of 600 m on the western side of a mountain called the Kokosz on the Wałbrzych Heights.
+It flows down through the lowlands among the foothills of the Sudetes and the heights of Chojnów, through the towns of Bolków and Jawor.
+It then merges with the Kaczawa at a height of 141 m not far from Jawor near the village of Dunino.